Alphaalimamy/python/docs/python/06 Functions.md

         Display 'Heads'
     Else:
         Display 'Tails'```

+BEGIN
+    SET random_number to a random integer between 1 and 2 IF random_number equals 1 THEN
+        DISPLAY "Heads"
+    ELSE
+        DISPLAY "Tails"
+    ENDIF
+END

 Because the program should simulate 10 tosses of a coin you decide to use a for loop